Projecte4-Webs-al-punt/Projecte4-Gestor-de-Torns-Professors/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Tutory.cat, please send an e-mail to Juan José Gómez Villegas via [admin@tutory.cat](mailto:admin@tutory.cat).
+If you discover a security vulnerability within Tutory.cat, please send an e-mail to the administrator via [admin@tutory.cat](mailto:admin@tutory.cat).
 All security vulnerabilities will be promptly addressed.

 ## License